 Promising the gift of long-term support

-Regular donations mean that we can continue to be there for Veterans and their loved ones who are in need of support.
+Regular gifts mean that we can continue to be there for Veterans and their loved ones who are in need of support.
 They also provide us with a reliable income stream, so that we can promise to be there for those who will need us in the future.

 More than 66,090 men and women who served between 1991 and 2014 are likely to need support at some stage in their lives.
 Additionally, every day seven individuals are forced to leave their military careers due to life-changing injury or illness.
 Many will have mental or physical problems that do not surface until years after they have left the Armed Forces.

-Your regular donation will help these brave individuals to reach their potential, regain their purpose and have a positive impact on society once more.
+Your regular gift will help these brave individuals to reach their potential, regain their purpose and have a positive impact on society once more.
 It will also enable us to support their loved ones.

 A thank you from Dan